Is Google Analytics 4 Worth It? The Pros and Cons

 2. Deeper Engagement Insights

-An engaged session is when a user spends at least 10 seconds on your site, views more than one page, or completes a conversion event.
-This tells you more than just how many people visit your site – it shows who’s interested in what you offer.
+Technically, an engaged session occurs when a user spends at least 10 seconds on your site, views more than one page, or triggers a conversion event.

 Engagement rate and engaged sessions in GA4